semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ![Default queue behavior](./img/default-queues.jpg)

-The downside of this stategy is that it may create conflicts due to pipelines running in parallel.
+The downside of this strategy is that it may create conflicts due to pipelines running in parallel.
 In the example above, two deploy pipelines may try to deploy conflicting versions into the same environment, leading to instability.

-You can avoid conflics with named queues.
+You can avoid conflicts with named queues.
 Named queues allow you to manually assign pipelines to specific queues to they always run in sequence.

 ![Named queued used to avoid deployment conflicts](./img/named-queues.jpg)

 In the example above we have two queues.
 The "main" queue runs CI pipelines for all commits.
 The possibly-disrupting deployment pipelines are assigned to a separate "deployment" queue.
-Thus, deployments are forced to run in sequence, avoiding conflics due to parallelism.
+Thus, deployments are forced to run in sequence, avoiding conflicts due to parallelism.

 ### Queue scopes {#queue-scopes}